-(Same as Spanish 16)
+(Same as Spanish 16) Prerequisite: None.
+Lecture.
+3 hours.

 Considers the significant elements of pre-Columbian Mexican Civilization, the impact of the Spanish domination upon the indigenous population and its influence upon mores, art, and industry.
 Studies in the history, literature, art, and music of Mexico as they evolved from Colonial times to the present.
 The impact of the Mexican revolution upon all the Americas is considered.
 Examines the present-day culture of the Mexican-American as influenced by his Mexican heritage and life in the United States.